SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 }

-In the first line, I look for my video tag with the id of ambientVideo.
+In the first line, I look for my video tag with the ID of ambientVideo.
 Next, I create a new IntersectionObserver.
-Yes, this code could be made to be more reusable, but it works for this purpose.
+This code could be made to be more reusable, but it works for this purpose.

 What does this code do?